On the Complexity of Dynamic Mechanism Design: Introduction

-All these results imply that the auctioneer can increase her revenue by committing to a specific future behavior, presumably through a contract.
-In Section \ref{sec:No-contract} we consider a closely related question, {\em what is the revenue-optimal design when contracts about future behavior cannot be written and enforced,} and thus the auctioneer cannot commit to an irrational behavior in the future, such as doing something that may be suboptimal at the time?
-In this setting, we demonstrate a different facet of the complexity of dynamic mechanisms: The revenue-optimal randomized auction requires the auctioneer and bidder to interact through multiple rounds of communication in the first period (we can prove three, and we conjecture an unbounded number).
-That is to say, the revelation principle fails rather catastrophically here.
-We see this phenomenon as a novel aspect of the complexity of dynamic mechanism design.
+All these results imply that the seller can increase her revenue by committing to a specific future behavior, presumably through a contract.
+In Section \ref{sec:No-contract} we consider a closely related question, {\em what is the revenue-optimal design when contracts about future behavior cannot be written and enforced,} and thus the seller cannot commit to an irrational behavior in the future, such as doing something that may be suboptimal at the time?
+We model this question as a form of (rather benign \footnote{In the conference version of this paper we called this setting {\em no commitment}.
+Here we change the name to be consistent with the rich Economics literature on limited commitment.}) {\em limited commitment} where in the second stage the seller will observe all previous communication, update her prior accordingly, and then run the current optimal mechanism (Myerson's mechanism on the updated prior).
+For the first stage, the seller designs a truthful \footnote{As one should suspect, asking the buyer to report her type on the first stage is with loss of generality; by {\em truthful} we mean that it is incentive compatible for the buyer to follow the protocol.} mechanism and communication protocol.
+In this setting, we demonstrate a different facet of the complexity of dynamic mechanisms: The revenue-optimal randomized mechanism requires the seller and buyer to interact through {\em multiple rounds of communication} in the first stage (we can prove three, and we conjecture an unbounded number).
+The idea is that the seller can offer during the first stage, along with the first item, a second ``product'', the {\em OTR}: an opportunity for the buyer to truthfully report more information about her valuation on the second stage.
+This leads to multiple rounds of communication: bidding for the first item, allocation of the OTR with some probability, reporting the second stage information (if given the OTR), and so on.
+We see this phenomenon as a different aspect of the difficulty of dynamic mechanism design.